kirokuan/jekyll/_posts/2016-06-19-Use-Kibana-to-Represent-Geo-info.md

 Some tutorial used GeoLiteCity.dat, but GeoLiteCity.dat didn't work for my logstash, which always threw exception of wrong format.
-And I downloaded GeoLite2-City.mmdb from [their website](https://dev.maxmind.com/geoip/geoip2/geolite2/) And for the data that need to be converted as number, adding them in *mutate* part
+And I downloaded GeoLite2-City.mmdb from [their website](https://dev.maxmind.com/geoip/geoip2/geolite2/) For the data that need to be converted as number, adding them in *mutate* part

     mutate {
 	    remove_field => [ "log_timestamp"]